mczajkow/mediamail/DESIGN.md

 * `tracks`: This is a list of `string` representing key words you want to set up a query for.
 For example, `pray` would start scanning Twitter for all tweets that contain that word.

 `twitter`: This is access information needed to set up a Twitter connection and it also contains the user handle name used.
 To understand this more, please see: https://developer.twitter.com/en

+## Scoring
+Each message sent to the user via an email has an `integer` score associated with it.
+This is determined by several factors which are configured in Mailbot's mailbot.json (see above).

+Scoring is determined as follows:
+* Locality: Messages that come from an author near a configured location are considered local to that location.
+Locality confidence is determined by matching the author's provided location information to that of the configuration.
+Locality confidence is a value 0.0 to 1.0 where 0.0 is certainly not local and 1.0 is certainly local.
+The product of `locality_multiplier` with the locality confidence awards a certain number of points for each message.
+Recommended value is `250`.
+A few examples with the recommended value would be: a locality confidence of 1.0 would award 250 points, a confidence of 0.5 would award 125 points, and a confidence of 0.1 would award 25 points.
+* Number of points per word in the message: Short messages are less intereting.
+It was once said the average length of a tweet is 6 characters.
+The number of points per word is configured in the `points_per_word` setting.
+Recommended value is `1`.